sailfish-team/sailfish/doc/testcases.rst

 of the test is to make sure that the generated velocity profile is the same as the analytical solution (i.e. parabolic, with maximum velocity at the center of the channel).

-This example is also used as a part of the automated regression test in ``regtest/poiseuille.py``.
+This example is also used as a part of the automated regression test in ``regtest/poiseuille.py``, see :doc:`regtest-poiseuille` for results.

 Flow around a cylinder
 ^^^^^^^^^^^^^^^^^^^^^^